Shubham-Bawalekar/Tribute_page/README.md

 # Tribute_page
-This is aPaul Walker tribute page.
+This is a Paul Walker tribute page.

 It makes up the first part of my coding portfolio.